josepablocam/aquery2q/README.md

 ```
 which generates extra data.

-The "interpreter" is a simple way for users to interact with AQuery.
+The REPL is a simple way for users to interact with AQuery.
 Behind the
 scenes, it is simply accumulating user input into a file, translating as usual,
 feeding the translation to a background q process for execution, and returning
 results to the user.

 In addition to having the AQuery translator, and the q executable, using the
-interpreter requires Python 2.7.\*.
+REPL requires Python 2.7.\*.

-Using the interpreter is as simple as launching the bash script
+Using the REPL is as simple as launching the bash script
 `a2qinterpret.sh` found
 in the demo folder with a free port number as an argument.
 The port number is
 used to open the background q process.